How Do I Become a Crane Operator?

 You'll receive much of your required training on the job.
 You might not need any education beyond a high school diploma, though an associate's degree, bachelor's degree or undergraduate certificate in a relevant field could provide useful preparation.
 You can also participate in apprenticeship programs through companies, unions and educational organizations.

 To demonstrate your expertise with certain types of cranes, such as tower, articulating or overhead cranes, you could obtain voluntary certification through the National Commission for the Certification of Crane Operators (www.nccco.org).
 You can test for certification as an operator, signaler or rigger if you're over 18 years old, have the physical capability and experience in crane operations.
 Although the credential is optional, some employers might require it.
 Additionally, some states regulate the operation of certain cranes, and you could need to pass written and practical tests to earn state licensure.

 What is the Job Outlook?

-The U.S. Bureau of Labor Statistics (BLS) reported that employment for material moving occupations, including crane operators, was anticipated to decrease one percent between 2008 and 2018 (www.bls.gov).
-The decline in employment growth was expected partly as a result of increased production efficiency and automation in manufacturing industries.
-Though new jobs weren't expected to be created, turnover for retiring workers and those moving into different fields should create good job opportunities.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment for tower and crane operators was anticipated to increase by 17% between 2012 and 2022 (www.bls.gov).
 The BLS stated that your employment prospects would also depend on economic fluctuations.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: